When the Office Disappears, What Tells You What to Work On Next?

 - The Ivy Lee Method caps daily focus at six ranked tasks worked one at a time [2].

-- Writing tomorrow’s to-do list before bed helps you fall asleep nine minutes faster [3].
+- Writing tomorrow’s to-do list before bed helped participants fall asleep roughly nine minutes faster in Scullin and colleagues’ small sleep-laboratory study of young adults [3].

-- The Six-Task Ceiling Effect forces prioritization by limiting your daily commitments.
+- The Six-Task Ceiling Effect, our name for the constraint at the heart of this method, forces prioritization by limiting your daily commitments.

 - Evening planning replaces the commute, the walk-past-your-desk boss, and the office rhythm that remote workers lose.